MichalCiesliczka/recrt-recipes-app/README.md

-# SD Labs recruitment task
+# Recipes app recruitment task

 ## How to run and test application
 Before even thinking of anything remember to install all depedencies with